Free preview · no sign-up · multi-exchange

 DeFi, wallets, and Bitcoin

-If you also traded on-chain, add your wallet addresses to merge exchange data with DeFi activity across 41+ EVM chains, Solana, and Bitcoin.
+If you also traded on-chain, add your wallet addresses to merge exchange data with DeFi activity across 40+ supported networks (including Solana), plus Bitcoin.
 Hold BTC in a hardware wallet?
 Add your Bitcoin addresses (P2PKH, P2SH, Bech32, or Taproot) and we scan your full history.
 Up to 5 EVM/Solana wallets and 3 BTC addresses per report.

 Canada crypto tax deadline